vshpotter/microsoft-365-docs/microsoft-365/solutions/manage-creation-of-groups.md

 2. Click on **Add a Group**.

 3. Choose the group type you want.
-Remember the name of the group!
+Remember the name of the group.
 You'll need it later.

 4. Finish setting up the group, adding people or other groups who you want to be able to create groups as members (not owners).